2021 Official Rules

 14. TOURNAMENT CANCELATIONS

 A. Payouts are based on the number of Team entries.
 AIM will provide a payment schedule based on the number of registered Teams at the Official Rules Meeting.
-A minimum of 15% of the field will receive 75% of the entry fees for each event.

 B. Results are NOT official until complete technical validation is done by AIM.
 When this process is complete, the results will then be deemed official and published at www.aimfishing.com.
 Any cash payouts and other awards will then be credited to Anglers.